Quantum adiabatic theorem for unbounded Hamiltonians with a cutoff and its application to superconducting circuits: Adiabatic and diabatic evolution

-Let $P(s)$ denote the projection onto a continuous-in-$s$ eigensubspace of the Hamiltonian $H(s)$ corresponding to $d(s)$ eigenvalues, that occupies an interval $r(s)$ in energy and is separated by a gap $2\D(s)$ from all other eigenvalues; see Fig.~\ref{fig:contour}.
+Let $P(s)$ denote the projection onto a continuous-in-$s$ eigensubspace of the Hamiltonian $H(s)$ corresponding to $d(s)$ eigenvalues, that occupies an interval $r(s)$ in energy centered around zero energy and is separated by a gap $2\D(s)$ from all other eigenvalues; see Fig.~\ref{fig:contour}.
 Assume that the initial state $\ket{\phi} \in P(0)\equiv P_0$.
 Then the adiabatic intertwiner $\Uad$ [the solution of Eq.~\eqref{eq:intertwiner}] satisfies the following bounds on its difference with the true evolution $\Utot$:

 where $b = \theta/t_f$ and $\theta$ is given by